 If you do not configure the firewall policy, the default policy is set to deny all traffic.

-After the ESG is deployed, go to the Hosts and Clusters view and open the console of the NSX Edge virtual appliance.
+After the ESG is deployed, go to the Hosts and Clusters view and open the console of the edge virtual appliance.
 From the console, make sure you can ping the connected interfaces.

 What to do next